mjsuhonos/wikicore/README.md

 For developers, Wiki Core provides an ID-based, machine-readable vocabulary designed for modern applications.
 Its faceted, graph-oriented structure and multilingual labels support semantic search, API integration, and flexible data linking.
 Unlike legacy library vocabularies, it is web-native, interoperable, and ready for automated indexing workflows, while still preserving human oversight.

-Wiki Core does not replace cataloguers — it repositions their expertise.
-Rather than encoding complex subject strings, cataloguers focus on curating concepts, defining boundaries, and shaping relationships that guide discovery.
-This approach makes their judgment more visible and impactful, while allowing systems to handle repetitive or automated tasks.
+Wiki Core is designed to augment human expertise, not displace it.
+The goal is to shift effort from mechanical encoding toward higher-order judgment — curating concepts, defining scope, and shaping the relationships that make discovery meaningful.
+Systems handle the repetitive work; people shape what it means.

 ## Features